rage/cyber-security-base-19/data/module-1/part-1/10-crypto.md

 It is crucial that the number of candidates for a key is very large, making a brute-force attack impossible.
 For example, Caesar cipher can be easily broken, even without a computer, since there are only 26 options.
-A more contemporary case is Content Scambling System (CSS) for DVDs introduced in 1996, and compromised in 1999.
+A more contemporary case is Content Scrambling System (CSS) for DVDs introduced in 1996, and compromised in 1999.
 CSS was using a 40-bit key, leaving 2<sup>40</sup> options for a key value.
 The reason for such a "small" key is at the time United States have restrictions on exporting strong cryptographic methods (nowadays, the